 Source Code Printouts

-The Microsoft Windows tool, Notepad++, is often used to print electronic text documents for use as exhibits when questioning deponents and trial witnesses.
+The Microsoft Windows tool, Notepad++, is often used to print electronic text documents for use as exhibits in expert reports, depositions, and trial.

 Below is the Notepad++ dialog box which is used to configure how to print source code documents.
 This dialog box is accessed by Settings > Preferences > Print.
 It contains the configurations I have successfully used on multiple cases.